broncho-, bronch-, bronchi-

 (brŏng″kō-ploor′ăl) [″ + pleura, side, rib] Pert. to the bronchi and the pleural cavity.

-(brong″kō-noo-mō′nē-ă) [broncho- + pneumonia] A type of pneumonia marked by scattered consolidation (areas filled with inflammatory ...
+(brong″kō-noo-mō′nē-ă) [broncho- + pneumonia] A type of pneumonia marked by scattered consolidation (areas filled with inflammatory exudate) in ...